-Children must bring two clean masks/face coverings to program everyday, as masks can become wet and soiled throughout the day.
-Participants will be required to wear face coverings if/when physical distancing cannot be maintained.
-Children should bring paper bags, breathable cloth bags, or Ziploc bags to store clean and dirty masks (separately) when not wearing a mask (plastic bags are not recommended).
+Children must bring two clean masks to program each program day, as masks can become wet and soiled throughout program.
+Participants will be required to wear masks if/when physical distancing cannot be maintained.\ Children should bring paper bags, breathable cloth bags, or Ziploc bags to store clean and dirty masks (separately) when not wearing a mask (plastic bags are not recommended).

 We recognize that this might be frustrating and difficult for some children.
-Our instructors will do their best to explain why we need to wear face coverings and manage the amount of time that coverings are required during programs.
-Families can also help by talking to children about face coverings prior to program, and finding coverings that are comfortable and breathable.
+Our instructors will do their best to explain why we need to wear masks and manage the amount of time that masks are required during programs.
+Families can also help by talking to children about masks prior to program, and finding masks that are comfortable and breathable.